Reds vs. Athletics Player Props Betting Odds

 MLB Props Today: Cincinnati Reds

-- The Reds will hand the ball to Hunter Greene (0-1) for his sixth start of the season.
+- The Reds' Nick Lodolo (2-1) will make his sixth start of the season.

-- He has started five games this season, earning a quality start (6 or more IP, 3 or fewer ER) in two of them.
+- He has started five games this season, earning a quality start (6 or more IP, 3 or fewer ER) in one of them.

-- Greene has made two starts of five or more innings in five chances this season, and averages 4.6 frames when he pitches.
+- Lodolo has started five games this season, and he's lasted five or more innings three times.
+He averages 5.0 innings per appearance.

 |Opponent